 The Legal Division represents the Commission before a variety of courts and either has pending or has recently concluded cases before municipal and justice courts, county Superior Courts, the State Court of Appeals and the State Supreme Court, as well as before various federal district and appeals courts, including the United States Supreme Court.

-The large majority of cases filed or pending during FY 2003-04 involved Commission decisions related to restructuring of the telecommunications and electric industries.
-The Legal Division also has been called upon to represent the Commission in Bankruptcy Court in matters involving regulated utilities.
+The large majority of cases filed or pending during FY 2004-05 involved Commission decisions related to restructuring of the telecommunications and electric industries.
+Key appeals in telecommunications included: